Think I'm stranded but I don't know where

 "I'm very curious to see where it's going," he continued.
 "If that pendulum swings I'm going to be hanging on to it.
 I'm going to ride it all the way to the other side.
 I'm hoping that's what happens."

 Hanging on the pendulum is exactly what I get out of this song.
 You may be disconnected, trying to find your home, but in time you will swing back to something more comfortable.
-After fighting with the "baggage of longing to be loved or destroyed" (perfect description!), the pendulum finally swings, from a void to a grain of sand in your hand.
+After fighting with the "baggage of longing to be loved or destroyed," the pendulum will swing back, from a void to a grain of sand in your hand.
+And all you need is the tiniest grain of hope to keep going.

 Beck's played this live a fair amount on the Modern Guilt tours, but surprisingly not as often as I would have expected.